pschool-in/curriculum/content/grammar/new-topics/singular-plural-1.md

 In simple words, singular means only one.
 Plural means more than one.
 We generally add 's' at the end of the nouns to make them plural.
 Some examples are:
 1. The plural for an ant will be *ants*.
 2. The plural for a cat will be *cats*
-3. The plural fora bird will be *birds*.
+3. The plural for a bird will be *birds*.

 Some nouns use different words as plural.
 Some examples are:
 1. The plural for a child is *children*.